darktjm/stack-shim/README.md

     gcc -m32 -mincoming-stack-boundary=2 -shared -o stack-fix.{so,c} -ldl -lX11 -lGL

-To use, just add stack-fix.so to the LD_PRELOAD environment variable, using the full path if not in your LD_LIBRARY_PATH.
+To use, just add stack-fix.so to the `LD_PRELOAD` environment variable, using the full path if not in your `LD_LIBRARY_PATH`.

 This cures the mysterious crashing on the Eschalon game series.
 It may cure others, as well, if you add enough prototypes.